shanji361/XeniumMistyAnalysis/README.md

 # 4. Giotto Object Creation
+## 4.1 Creating and Setting Up the Giotto Object
 > **Note:** The following code demonstrates the setup of a Giotto object, including loading expression data, cell metadata, and morphology images.
 These preprocessing steps are adapted from [the Giotto 2024 Workshop tutorial (sections 10.1 to 10.7)](https://drieslab.github.io/giotto_workshop_2024/xenium-1.html#aggregate-analyses-workflow) and are included here for completeness.

 <details>